-\\ which is the bimodule induced by the composition:\\ \\ which is indeed the identity.\\ Every other snake identity is very similar, with functors going in the other direction for the left adjunction. \end{myproof} \begin{prop} Let $F:\CC\to\DD$ be an $\AA$-$\BB$-bimodule monoidal functor.
+Every other snake identity is very similar, with functors going in the other direction for the left adjunction. \end{myproof} \begin{prop} Let $F:\CC\to\DD$ be an $\AA$-$\BB$-bimodule monoidal functor.
 The bimodule $\MM_F$ has right adjoint given by $\overline{\MM}_F$, with counit $T_{bal}: \DD\underset{\CC}{\boxtimes}\DD \to \DD$ seen as a $\DD$-$\DD$-bimodule functor and unit $F$ seen as a $\CC$-$\CC$-bimodule functor. \end{prop} \begin{myproof} The proof is the same as above, except that the horizontal morphisms are now the functors instead of the bimodules induced by the functors.
 The snake identities read: as has been used above.
-Here $Id_\DD$ is seen alternatively as a $\CC$-$\DD$-bimodule functor and as a $\DD$-$\CC$-bimodule functor. \end{myproof} We would like to apply Proposition \ref{propRedundancyDD}.1, to have the left adjoint of $\MM_F$.
-We need $F$ and $T_{bal}$ to have right adjoints in $BrTens$.
-There is a well-known sufficient condition for this. \begin{prop}[\mbox{\cite[Proposition 4.2 and Corollary 4.3]{BJS}}] Let $F: \MM \to \NN$ be an $\AA$-$\BB$-centered $\CC$-$\DD$-bimodule functor, so a 3-morphism in $BrTens$.
+Here $\Id_\DD$ is seen alternatively as a $\CC$-$\DD$-bimodule functor and as a $\DD$-$\CC$-bimodule functor. \end{myproof} We would like to apply Proposition \ref{propRedundancyDD}.1, to have the left adjoint of $\MM_F$.
+We need $F$ and $T_{bal}$ to have right adjoints in $\BrTens$.
+There is a well-known sufficient condition for this. \begin{prop}[Proposition 4.2 and Corollary 4.3 in {\cite{BJS}}] Let $F: \MM \to \NN$ be an $\AA$-$\BB$-centered $\CC$-$\DD$-bimodule functor, so a 3-morphism in $\BrTens$.
 Suppose that $\MM$ and $\NN$ have enough cp, that $\AA,\ \BB,\ \CC,\ \DD$ are cp-rigid, and that $F$ preserves cp.
-Then $F^R:\NN \to\MM$ is an $\AA$-$\BB$-centered $\CC$-$\DD$-bimodule functor, and is the right adjoint of $F$ in $BrTens$. \end{prop} All we need to check is that both $F$ and $T_{bal}$ preserve cp. \begin{mylemma} Let $\MM$ and $\NN$ be right and left modules over $\CC$ and $F:\MM\boxtimes \NN \to \PP$ be a cocontinuous $\CC$-balanced functor.
+Then $F^R:\NN \to\MM$ is an $\AA$-$\BB$-centered $\CC$-$\DD$-bimodule functor, and is the right adjoint of $F$ in $\BrTens$. \end{prop} All we need to check is that both $F$ and $T_{bal}$ preserve cp. \begin{mylemma} Let $\MM$ and $\NN$ be right and left modules over $\CC$ and $F:\MM\boxtimes \NN \to \PP$ be a cocontinuous $\CC$-balanced functor.